blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 {{< figure src="casey_handmer.jpg" id="handmer" caption="Casey Handmer, in the desert somewhere, presumably before he had children." numbered=true >}}

 The rate at which Casey solves problems is astounding.
 This ability is rooted in an inclination to find first-order solutions quickly, and then decide whether higher fidelity approaches are warranted.
 All good engineers seem to operate this way.
 Not me.
 I frequently succumb to the siren song of complexity, and spend hours deliberating which state-of-the-art technique I'm going to use to solve a problem.
 This an ill-advised strategy: you could spend half a lifetime figuring out the best approach to a problem, and never get around to actually solving it.
-You can't really know the *best* approach to a problem unless you have already solved it a few times (or talked to someone who has), so you might as well start with something simple -- dare I say, something *random* (hah).
+You can't really know the *best* approach to a problem unless you have already solved it a few times (or talked to someone who has), so you might as well start with something simple -- dare I say, something *random*.
 Such was Casey's reasoning when he decided to utilize a relatively simple stochastic methodology to determine the best possible swim route from Woods Hole to Martha's Vineyard.

 ## Markov Chain Monte Carlo
 There is power in randomness -- this is the fundamental premise of so-called *Monte Carlo* methods.
 How can this be?
 Randomness is inherently chaotic, and chaos is bad, right?
 Isn't the foremost goal of science and engineering to distill order from chaos?